domoretrix/gender_age_ethnicity_model/README.md

 ## Description
 The EGA model identifies ethnicity, gender and age of people from images of cropped faces.
-It aims to be used on top of face detection and alignment tool such as [OpenCV, Dlib](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) or [MTCNN](https://towardsdatascience.com/face-detection-using-mtcnn-a-guide-for-face-extraction-with-a-focus-on-speed-c6d59f82d49) in a 2 stage pipeline for "in the wild" applications.
+It aims to be used on top of face detection and alignment tools such as [OpenCV, Dlib](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) or [MTCNN](https://towardsdatascience.com/face-detection-using-mtcnn-a-guide-for-face-extraction-with-a-focus-on-speed-c6d59f82d49) in a 2 stage pipeline for "in the wild" applications.

 ## Model Prediction Examples